att-innovate/qnetdes/docs/demos/distributed-protocol.rst

 Non-local CNOT and Teleportation
 ================================
-Cat-entangler and cat-disentangler are primitive circuits that can be used to contruct non-local CNOT gates, non-local controlled gates and teleportation.
+The cat-entangler and cat-disentangler are primitive circuits that can be used to contruct non-local CNOT gates, non-local controlled gates and teleportation.
-In fact, the controlled-NOT gate plus all one-qubit unitary gates is a universal set.
+In fact, it has been proven that the controlled-NOT gate, Hadamard gate, and \ang{45} phase gate together can be composed to create a universal quantum gate.
 Therefore, in order to contruct a universal set of operators for DQC, we must only contruct a non-local CNOT gate, which can be done with the cat-entangler and cat-disentangler.